Video Oral History Publisher

 - Performing quality control testing on the assigned interviews and uploading them to The HistoryMakers Digital Archive; and

 Candidates must have strong administrative skills (type 60 wpm), be naturally detailed, and possess superior proofreading and organizational skills.
-They must also be strong researchers, writers and adept at proofreading.
-Prior experience with detailed paper file and desktop management is critical as well as proven experience in a non-profit setting.
+Prior experience with detailed paper file, desktop and electronic file management along with prior experience working with databases.
 Candidates must also demonstrate their interest in furthering The HistoryMakers mission and growth.

 The HistoryMakers, a 501(c) (3) national nonprofit organization headquartered in Chicago, Illinois, is dedicated to recording and preserving the personal histories of well-known and unsung African Americans.
 It is the largest video oral history archive of its kind, and the only massive attempt, since the WPA Slave Narratives of the 1930s, to record the African American experience by the first voice.
 In 2014, the Library of Congress became its permanent repository.
 The HistoryMakers Collection now numbers over 10,000 hours (3,100 interviews) of first person testimony recorded in over 413 cities and towns including international locations like Norway, the Caribbean, and Mexico.
 The earliest memory in the collection dates back to the 1700s.